nicklockwood/ShapeScript/docs/src/builders.md

 ![Rounded rectangle with circle cross-section](../images/roundrect-extrusion.png)

-In the following example, we extrude a square cross-section along a twisting 3D path:
+In the following example, we extrude a square cross-section along a 3D path:

 ```swift
 define shape path {